shirleyfyx/ChatMate/README.md

 <p>The app uses Firebase Authentication for user authentication and Firebase Cloud Firestore for storing messages.

-<p>Feel free to sign in with Google and become a ChatMate with me!
+<p>Feel free to sign in with Google and become a ChatMate with me! 	:woman_juggling:
 <p>https://chatmate-with-shirley.netlify.app